pact-foundation/pact-js/README.md

 import Promise from 'bluebird'

-// import the Verifier so you write your pacts import { Verifier } from 'pact-js' import request from 'superagent-bluebird-promise'
+// import the Verifier so you write your pacts import { default as Pact } from 'pact-js' import request from 'superagent-bluebird-promise'

 // great library to spin up the Pact Verifier Server